ernest-bruce/human-internet/smart_software.md

 ## interfacing with the human·internet
 while having control over our personal data in our devices is great, we are a social species that communicates, collaborates, and relates to other humans on the internet
-· sadly, internet companies have larlely let down humanity with their business practices, data misuse, negligence, and criminality
+· sadly, internet companies have largely let down humanity with their business practices, data misuse, negligence, and criminality
-· therefore, we must extent the Peoples•OS strong data privacy and protection capabilities to a new internet, the human·internet
+· therefore, we must extent the Peoples•OS strong data privacy and protection capabilities to a new internet, the [human·internet][human·internet]
+· through the InterPlanetary File System, the human·internet will be inherently private and secure, giving its denizens a sense of safety and community that the internet of today cannot provide

+instead of task·assistants, the human·internet hosts [**digital·organisms**][digital·organisms], entities that manage data and content on behalf of its owners at a large scale
+· digital organisms are akin to websites that provide access to information to entities such as content publishers, research organizations, and personal·service providers
+· to access the data, however, these entities must be granted access by the personal·information owners
+· also, all interactions between these entities and digital·organisms are permanently logged to ensure that data·privacy and data·sharing violations are promptly identified and prosecuted
+· the human·internet will not allow the abuses that internet companies routinely inflict on human beings

+digital·organisms will use IPFS to relieve people from having to manage the privacy and security of their data online
+· IPFS ensures that data is never lost and that it is accessible from anywhere
+· it makes data·ransom and distributed·denial·of·service attacks a thing of the past
+· IPFS also provides immediate access to past versions of data, which help us discover and understand our data as it evolves

+digital·organisms are long·lived processes that, just like task·assistants, can learn and accumulate experiences that help them to be effective managers of the information that people produce and share
+· digital·organisms serve primarily the people who store their data and content on the Peoples•Cloud by providing an interface to personal·information to entities that access such information as part of their business

 [Skype]: https://www.skype.com/en